aws-samples/sample-iac-troubleshooting-amazon-bedrock/README.md

-# Accelerate IaC Troubleshooting with Agents for Amazon Bedrock:
+# Accelerate IaC Troubleshooting with Agents for Amazon Bedrock

 This repository contains two AWS Lambda functions designed to automate and streamline the troubleshooting of Infrastructure as Code (IaC) issues, specifically for Terraform.
 These Lambdas are deployed and invoked via **Amazon Bedrock Agents** using action groups to provide **context-aware troubleshooting** guidance and direct developers to appropriate teams when needed.

-## Overview:
+## Overview

 ### 1. **`terraform-troubleshooting.py`**
 This Lambda function acts as the orchestrator for troubleshooting Terraform issues.
 It receives the error context from Amazon Bedrock Agents and forwards relevant details to the second Lambda.
 Once it collects the necessary error logs and repository data, it generates prompts for Amazon Bedrock's model to provide troubleshooting steps.